scrapinghub/spidermon/CONTRIBUTING.rst

 `official Spidermon`_ docs, in docstrings, or even on the web in blog posts, articles, and such.

-Anything tagged with `Type: Docs`_ indicates some feature of Spidermon that we identified as needibg more docs and is open to whoever wants to implement it,
+Anything tagged with `Type: Docs`_ indicates some feature of Spidermon we identified needing more docs and is open to whoever wants to implement it,

-Don't be limited to these issues if you believe that other parts needs to be better documented or fixed.
+Don't be limited to these issues if you believe that other parts need to be better documented or fixed.

 Submit Feedback and Propose New Features